rydmike/rydmike.github.io/blog_m3_talk.md

 # Flutter App Theming
 *(May 19, 2022)*

-On May 17,2022 at Flutter Nordics meetup at Wolt HQ, I had the pleasure of talking about theming Flutter applications and the state of Material 3 design in Flutter 3.0.
+On **May 17,2022** at **Flutter Nordics meetup at Wolt HQ** in Helsinki, I had the pleasure of talking about theming Flutter applications, and the state of Material 3 design in Flutter 3.0.

 <img src="https://rydmike.com/assets/Flutter_Nordics_M3Talk_banner.jpg?raw=true" alt="Material 3 talk" width="600"/>